RosaleeKnight/study-notes/information-technology-terminology.md

 **Single-factor Authentication:** A system that requires one piece of information to log a user in, such as a password, in addition to a username.

-**Single-mode Fiber (SMF):** Fiber-optic cable that can only transmit one signal at a time and is the longest-distance cable available for networking used today which can transmit up to 10 Gbps for up to 40 kilometers (25.85 miles), depending on the standard used.
+**Single-mode Fiber (SMF):** Fiber-optic cable that can only transmit one signal at a time and is the longest-distance cable available for networking used today which can transmit up to 10 Gbps for up to 40 kilometers depending on the standard used.

 **Single-sided Memory:** A memory module that has chips and pin functions that match the specification for a single module.